 To students: Because your feedback is so critical to improving the learning community at Washington University, there is no formal way to opt out of course evaluations.

 To instructors: The decision to evaluate a course is typically made at the school/program level.
 Courses such as independent study, internship, etc. may be excluded from course evaluations.
-Please contact the appropriate school/program eval administrator if you have questions about a specific course
+Please contact the appropriate school/program eval administrator if you have questions about a specific course.

 I’m an instructor.
 Can I add custom questions?

 Yes.
 Question Personalization should be available for all courses being evaluated.
 QP is not offered for midterm evals.
 As an instructor, you will be notified via email when QP opens for your course(s).
-For more information, instructions, and additional FAQs please view/download our How-To Guide:
+For more information, instructions, and additional FAQs please view/download our How-To Guide: Instructions for Question Personalization

 I’m an instructor.
 How do I check response rates?

 Response rate monitoring should be available for all courses being evaluated.
-We call this access Subject View Management.
-Instructors and administrators will be notified via email when SVM opens for a course.
-For more information, instructions on response rate monitoring, and additional FAQs please view/download our How-To Guide:
+We call this access Subject Management.
+Instructors and administrators will be notified via email when SM opens for a course.
+For more information, instructions on response rate monitoring, and additional FAQs please view/download our How-To Guide: Instructions for Subject View Management

 How do I instruct students to complete evals during class?